paintdotnet/Paint.NET-on-WINE/README.md

 # Paint.NET-on-Wine
 Download packages and issue tracker for Paint.NET-on-Wine.

+Please note that Paint.NET-on-Wine is still in the early stages of development and testing and is considered to be **EXPERIMENTAL**.

 Issues (bugs) can be filed here and then they will be triaged appropriately.
 Some fixes will go into Paint.NET's code, some will be upstreamed to Wine.

 Please consult the `_README.md` included in the download packages for instructions etc.